n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

 ## S2

-This type of challenge is special and I'll intro it in this [writeup][].
+This type of challenge is special and I'll intro it in this [writeup][9].